kettingpowered/PatchCleanupUtil/README.md

 - It will apply any import changes.
 No deleted or added import Lines should survive, after using this.
 - It will delete any added Whitespace lines, if the previous and next line has not been changed.
 - It will revert any deleted whitespace lines under the same conditions
+- It will also recalculate the hunk sizes.
+It won't check the line numbers in the hunk head.

 Known Bugs:
 - static imports are handled incorrectly.
 This has not been worth any investigation/fixing, because it always affected a small subset of patches (usally single digit) in our repository.